Eliot-Roxbergh/notes_pinephone/README.md

 ## TL;DR

+**Why?**

+- It should work as a phone (calls, sms, mms).
+Also internet, wifi, and a poor camera.
+Maybe even GPS works.

+- Regular free software, such as GNU/Linux on a phone.
+Easy to use with the same programs as on desktop Linux.
+You are root and have full control.
+Easy to script and customize (if you have time), make changes and push patches upstream.
+Regular features, such as full disk encryption is available.

+- With USB-C it can be attached to external peripherals (e.g. keyboard, mouse), ethernet, and screen - making the phone also usable as a slower desktop, laptop or tablet computer.
+In this manner (or via SSH) you can also more easily configure and debug the phone.

+- Kill switches.

+- Moderately cheap at 199$.

+- It shows promise; Slow HW but future releases (such as Pinephone Pro) will be faster.
+Except for the basic apps, the software is badly optimized for such a small screen.
+But maybe future software releases will be better (it has visably improved between 2020 and 2022).

 **How to buy**

-The phone works and only costs 199$ (total to Sweden 270$ incl.
-VAT) (quad core, 3GB ram) [1].
+The phone works and only costs 199$ (total to Sweden 270$, incl.
+VAT and shipping) (quad core, 3GB ram) [1].
 There are also accessories like an attachable keyboard [2] as well as replacement parts and batteries.

 Only purchase if you have some Linux experience.